Yleisradio/relastic/README.md

 `--host` and `--port` default to `localhost` and `9300` (tranport client is used, not HTTP)

+**NOTE**: After reindexing has started, any new documents written to `from-index` won't be copied to the new index.
+To make sure all documents are copied, use `to-index` as the index with all ElasticSearch write operations.

 ### Clojure usage

     (require '[relastic.core :as relastic])